Open edX and the need for a CMS

-Running the course discovery service may be a bit of a technical challenge at first, but as all the other open edX services it can be accomplished and there is some documentation for the course discovery service to help you along the way, plus the help of the open edX community and of course the professional services of a company like eduNEXT.
+Running the course discovery service may be a bit of a technical challenge at first, but like all the other Open edX services it can be accomplished and there is some documentation for the course discovery service to help you along the way, plus the help of the Open edX community and of course the professional services of a company like eduNEXT.

 Once your course discovery service is up and running for example in https://discovery.yourdomain.com, you may create courses and provide the discovery service database with significant metadata information about your courses, including short and long descriptions, images, videos, etc, and then consume that information directly from your website using the discovery API.

-As a contribution to the open edX global community, eduNEXT has developed a wordpress plugin called “WP open edX integrator“.
-With this free component, you can easily obtain both session awareness and enrollment awareness in your wordpress site.
-Visit https://wordpress.org/plugins/edunext-openedx-integrator/ or look it up in the wordpress plugin directory.
+As a contribution to the Open edX global community, eduNEXT has developed a WordPress plugin called “WP open edX integrator“.
+With this free component, you can easily obtain both session awareness and enrollment awareness in your WordPress site.

-If you are a subscriber of one of eduNEXT’s Open edX as a Service Subscriptions, this integration between your wordpress or external marketing site and your open edX site comes as part of the Marketing site integration add on.
+If you are a subscriber of one of eduNEXT’s Open edX Cloud Subscriptions, this integration between your WordPress or external marketing site and your Open edX site comes as part of the Marketing site integration add-on.

-The Plugin could be extended to allow for course catalogue visibility as well, contact us if you are interested in this kind of thing.
+The Plugin could be extended to allow for course catalog visibility as well, contact us if you are interested in this kind of thing.